slonermike/UIBehaviorKit/README.md

 # UIBehaviorKit

 This library provides visual behaviors for UI elements in the Unity Engine.

+This code is freely available to you via the [WTFPL License](https://en.wikipedia.org/wiki/WTFPL)

+##Examples
-Examples of each are provided in the scene found in the 'Scenes' folder.
+Examples of each are provided in the scene UIBehaviors-Example.unity found in the 'Scenes' folder.

 ![alt text](http://www.slonersoft.com/images/uibehavior_example.gif "Examples of UIBehaviors in action.")